 In fact, the ancient Hawaiians had multiple shark deities.
 One of the most revered Hawaiian shark gods is named Kāmohoaliʻi.
 Like some of the Native American spirit animals, Kāmohoaliʻi had the power to shapeshift into different entities, namely different types of fish.

-The ancient Hawaiians also saw Kāmohoaliʻi as a spirit guide would could guide lost ships home with a shake of his tail.
+The Hawaiians also saw Kāmohoaliʻi as a spirit guide would could guide lost ships home with a shake of his tail.
 Some believe he even guided the first Hawaiian explorers from the mainland to the islands.